Kate Forbes, the Finance Secretary, has reached an agreement with the Scottish Greens to pass our budget plans for the next year.

 Record £15 billion investment in our NHS and expanding childcare provision

-After a decade of Conservative governments at Westminster, Scotland’s budget has faced more cuts and suffered from the reckless hostile enviroment created towards migrants wanting to work and contribute to Scotland’s economy.
+After a decade of Conservative governments at Westminster, Scotland’s budget has faced more cuts and suffered from the reckless hostile environment created towards migrants wanting to work and contribute to Scotland’s economy.

 However, by choosing a fairer path on taxation, the Scottish Government will continue protect Scotland’s cherished public services and invest in Scotland’s people.